-Paul Rinne is of Estonian parentage, was born in Yorkshire, England, and has lived in Wimbledon, London, for the past 35 years.
+Paul Rinne is of Estonian parentage, was born in Yorkshire, England, and now lives in Wimbledon, London.

 Human beings, even at rest, are constantly in motion.
 My recent work focuses on capturing this.

 I observe and explore the human figure during movement in different environments.
 Nothing remains the same, not even for an instance, a concept of transience (a passing in space-time) or ‘non-stillness’.

 I capture subjects through ‘automatic’ (without looking at the paper) or ‘semi-automatic’ sketches in a matter of seconds, developing them into paintings.
 The final semi-abstract figures in motion capture that moment in space and time.